Malaysia Airports’ high-stakes fix for KLIA aerotrain breakdown

-KLIA aerotrain halted for one month to fix persistent system faults, but will it be enough?
+KLIA aerotrain undergoes nightly checks to fix persistent system faults, but will it be enough?

 Sign up now: Get ST's newsletters delivered to your inbox